In this post, I talk about how to launch a blog successfully, and how to start over and relaunch if your blog has been dormant for a while. Dive in!

 - Your old domain name is less than 2 years old, you have not created a lot of content, your website is not ranking in Google for any relevant term (or you don’t even bother checking).
 In other words, you’re not really losing any SEO juices here.
 Let it go. 🙂

 - You don’t want to bother with migration!
 You don’t want to keep any of your old content.
 You want to treat your new blog as an entirely new project.

 - Fresh start, fresh start, fresh start.

-Siteground makes is super easy to transfer old WordPress blogs to their server with a Siteground-exclusive plugin called WordPress Migrator.
+Dreamhost makes is super easy to transfer old WordPress blogs to their server with a Dreamhost-exclusive plugin.
 Take note that some web hosts (like InMotion Hosting and Bluehost) charge a fee if you want to transfer your old website to their servers.
-Siteground does this for free.
+Dreamhost does this for free.

-I used the WordPress Migrator for ChasingDreams.net since I intended to keep ALL of my old content and files.
-If you have 8 years’ worth of blog content and photos to transfer (like I did), migration can be super stressful!
-Siteground makes this seamless and painless, with little to no downtimes!
+I used the Dreamhost migrator for ChasingDreams.net since I intended to keep ALL of my old content and files.
+If you have 10+ years’ worth of blog content and photos to transfer (like I did), migration can be super stressful!
+Dreamhost makes this seamless and painless, with little to no downtime!
 Epic.